Readyforthedraft.com

 02/13/26 – Emmanuel McNeil-Warren, S, Toledo

 Minnesota finished the 2024 season with a 14-3 record led by Sam Darnold who filled in for injured rookie JJ McCarthy and as a result of the success, GM Kwesi Adofo-Mensah was signed to a multi-year extension.
 But after a shaky 2025 season that saw McCarthy struggle under center following his return from injury while Darnold led the Seahawks to a Super Bowl victory, Adofo-Mensah was let go.
 The jury is out on whether McCarthy can put it together working with Kevin O’Connell, but it’s clear his play has to improve as he led the league’s 28th-ranked offense.
 On the flip side, Brian Flores produced the league’s third-ranked defense, including a pass defense that finished second in the league with just 158.5 passing yards per game.
-If Flores wants his pass defense to remain at the top of the league, he’s going to want to find a successor to Harrison Smith, a career-long Viking is now 37 years of age and is now a UFA.
-Enter Emmanuel McNeil-Warren, a rangy safety with tremendous length who plays well around the line of scrimmage.
-EMW does well triggering downhill and can slip and duck inside blocks to arrive at the RB and will deliver a big hit and wrap up.
-McNeill-Warren is known for playing around the LOS, as evidenced by his career 11.0 TFL.
-However, he also has pretty good range in coverage and has a tremendous nose for the football, as evidenced by his 5 Int., 13 PBU and 9 forced fumbles in his career at Toledo.
-McNeil-Warren had a rather average performance at the Combine, running a 4.52 40 and posted a vertical of 35.5 inches.
-That said, you can’t argue with his presence and production and would bring physicality to the back end of the Viking defense.
+If Flores wants his pass defense to remain at the top of the league, he’s going to want to find a successor to Harrison Smith, a career-long Viking is now 37 years of age and Thieneman seems like an ideal replacement, especially after turning heads at the Combine.
+Thieneman ran an eye-popping 4.36 40 while also leaping 41 inches in the vertical jump.
+A three-year starter at Purdue and Oregon, Thieneman came to within just four tackles this past season from having amassed 100+ tackles in each of his seasons patrolling the back end of the defense for the Boilermakers and Ducks.
+Thieneman showcased an ability to trigger downhill in a hurry and arrive at the football ready to make a play.
+However, it’s his ability in coverage that should have Minnesota excited, having picked off 8 Int. and breaking up another 14 in his career.
+He does a tremendous job reading routes and has incredible range over the top that allows him to track the ball well and arrive in position to attack the ball at the catch point.
+When you watch Thieneman, you notice just how quickly he reacts to the football, and his hips are fluid to plant and drive on the football without any wasted movement.
+In order to replace Smith, Flores is going to want a player with a high football IQ patrolling the back end of his defense, so it only makes sense to target one of the more intelligent safeties in this year’s draft.

 02/25/26 – Keldric Faulk, Edge, Auburn